COOK YOUR WAY THROUGH…

 Cookbook Discussion Group on Zoom

-SPRING 2024 Session:
+FALL 2024 Session:

 REGISTER HERE!

 This discussion takes place virtually on Zoom.
 Meeting Log-in information will be emailed to registered participants on or before the day of the program and posted to our bookclubs.com page.
+Free copies of the title available to registered participants starting August 1st (while supplies last) at the information desk!

 We would love to see pictures of your culinary creations!
 Email all photos to [email protected] prior to each meeting to share your dishes with the group and to add to our group photo album on bookclubs.com!